 The following figure shows the main steps involved in the phase that involves converting your code and content for use with AEM as a Cloud Service:

-We will start detailing the tools you need to use in order to achieve this in the chapters below.
+We will start detailing the tools you must use so you can achieve this in the chapters below.

 To migrate content from your current AEM instance to your Cloud Service instance, you can use Adobe’s Content Transfer Tool.